Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

 - A development machine running a standard Linux distribution.
 We will assume that this machine has the *192.168.3.11* IP address.
-This machine must have Java 1.8, Maven and rabbitmq-server installed.
+This machine must have Java 8 (Both OpenJDK and Oracle Java 1.8 work), Maven and rabbitmq-server installed.
 - A raspberrypi3 running PELUX.
+Other platforms should have similar configurations in the future but the Raspberry Pi is currently the only supported platform.

 Compiling SWUpdate artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can generate update artifacts of PELUX from your Yocto build directory using bitbake:
+You can generate update artifacts of PELUX from your Yocto build directory using bitbake.
+For example a .swu file for *core-image-pelux-minimal* can be generated using:

 .. code-block:: bash